Best Home Equity Loans

 Discover

-Discover is a major credit card issuer - and one of America’s biggest players in the second-mortgage loans market.
+Discover is a major credit card issuer - and one of America’s biggest players on the lending market.
 Launched in 1985 as a subsidiary of Sears, Discover became an independent company in 2007.
-Discover extends borrowers some of the market’s best terms on home equity loans, but it does not offer HELOCs.
+Discover extends borrowers some of the market’s best terms, but it does not offer HELOCs.

 Application Process

 Discover relies on online applications since it has only one physical office in Greenwood, Delaware.
-Discover loan products are available in 48 states (Iowa and Maryland are excluded), so applying online is the only way to secure a loan from Discover.
+Discover products are available in 48 states (Iowa and Maryland are excluded), so applying online is the only way to secure a loan.

 After getting a quote, you can hit the Apply button and provide some basic info, and Discover will provide loan options for you.
 The company does not divulge how long it takes for applications to be approved or how long you must wait before funds are disbursed.